waffle-iron/SCLibrary/README.md

 module.exports = config;
 ```

-Once this has all been setup, navigate to the directory SCLibrary and start the program.
+Navigate to the home directory and start the program:

 ```bash
 $ nodemon